v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 Imagine we're again in the situation that we need to parse an `AssignmentExpression` and the next token is `(`.
 Now we can just decide to parse a `CPEAAPL` and figure out later what it actually is.
 It doesn't matter whether we're parsing an `ArrowFunction` or a `ParenthesizedExpression`, the next symbol to parse is `CPEAAPL` in any case!

-After we've parsed the `CPEAAPL`, we can decide whether the original `AssignmentExpression` is an `ArrowFunction` or a `ParenthesizedExpression` based on the token following the `CPEAAPL`.
+After we've parsed the `CPEAAPL`, we can decide whether the original `AssignmentExpression` is an `ArrowFunction` or a `ParenthesizedExpression` based on the token following the `CPEAAPL`, and parse the rest of the program.

 ```javascript
 let x = (a, b) => { return a + b; };